 The mare Bint Deenaa (Ansata Ibn Halima x Deenaa) was such an excellent cross with Ruminaja Ali that six of her twelve foals are by him, five being stallions.
-The most famous of these full siblings include: Australian National Champion Anaza El Nizr and multi-champion Anaza El Farid.
-"Farid" who was chosen U.S. Top Ten, Top Five at the Salon du Cheval, and U.S. Egyptian
+The most famous of these full siblings include: Australian

+Ruminaja Ali's success eventually attracted a larger number of straight Egyptian mares.
+Many of his daughters were not National Champion Anaza El Nizr and multi-champion Anaza El Farid.
+"Farid" who was chosen U.S. Top Ten, Top Five at the Salon du Cheval, and U.S. Egyptian Event Supreme Champion.
+Like his sire Ruminaja Ali, Anaza El

-Event Supreme Champion.
-Like his sire Ruminaja Ali, Anaza El Farid crossed very well with all bloodlines, not just Egyptian.
+Farid crossed very well with all bloodlines, not just Egyptian.
 A fine example is his champion son Gazal Al Shaqab, out of the excellent mare Kajora.
-He became U.S.

-National Reserve Champion, World Champion and Middle Eastern Champion.
+He became U.S. National Reserve Champion, World Champion and Middle Eastern Champion.
 Gazal Al Shaqab is a supreme sire with many international champions including U.S. National Champion mare Pianissima and multi international Champion Marwan Al Shaqab, himself an extraordinary sire and part of the patriarch.